Everything you need to get your child ready for university life

 Minor | A sequence of related units that form a student’s secondary field of specialisation within a degree.
 Minors also require a certain number of units to be studied. |

-Packaged Offer | When a student doesn’t meet the admission requirements of a degree, they may be required to complete another program of study prior to commencing study such as a bridging course or English language program. |
+Packaged Offer | When a student doesn’t meet the direct admission requirements of a degree, they may receive a Packaged Offer that requires them to complete a program of study prior to commencing study such as a pathway program or English language program. |

-Pathway | Alternative entry methods into university that are not based on a raw ATAR score, including schools’ recommendation schemes, adjustment factors and bridging courses. |
+Pathway | Alternative entry methods into university that are not based on a raw ATAR score. |

-Postgraduate (PG) | Study undertaken after a student has already completed at least one undergraduate bachelor’s degree or equivalent. |
+Postgraduate (PG) | Study that is typically undertaken after a student has already completed at least one undergraduate bachelor’s degree or equivalent. |

 Prerequisite | Prescribed conditions students must satisfy to enter a course. |